 Venus In The Blind Spot and Remina by Junji Ito

-English-speaking manga fans received a number of treats this year, including the release of these two new English translations of horror master Junji Ito’s work.
+For English-speaking manga fans, these two English translations of horror master Junji Ito’s work are a real treat.
 Released in August of 2020, Venus In The Blind Spot functions as a sort of “greatest hits” volume; it includes classic Junji Ito works like “The Human Chair,” “The Enigma Of Amigara Fault,” and of course the titular tale, “Venus In The Blind Spot.”
-Remina, meanwhile, is scheduled for release on Dec.
-15; it represents one of Ito’s rare sci-fi stories.
+Remina, meanwhile, came out on Dec.
+15, 2020; it represents one of Ito’s rare sci-fi stories.
 The hardcovers are both beautiful volumes — and Venus In The Blind Spot also includes a number of full-color pages, which, uh… well, let’s just say that it brings a whole new level of horror to Ito’s illustrations.
-You can read a preview of Venus In The Blind Spot over at VIZ.
+You can read a previews of Venus In The Blind Spot and Remina over at VIZ.

 Tales From The Stitch Crochet Horror Dolls

-Perfect for any horror fan, these handmade crochet dolls — or Yarn Babies, as their creator, the Stitchkeeper calls them — bring the characters of both classic and modern horror cinema hits to fuzzy, adorable life.
-They run $80 CAD apiece; sometimes, pairs are available for $160 CAD (like this set of Leti and Atticus dolls from Lovecraft Country), while dolls in the clearance section run between about $10 and $30 CAD.
+Perfect for any horror fan, these handmade crochet Hoodoo dolls bring the characters of both classic and modern horror cinema hits to fuzzy, adorable life.
+They run $80 to $130 CAD apiece; the stock is constantly changing (they are handmade, after all!), but as of this writing, you can grab such characters as Mr. Simms from Tales From The Hood for CAD$100, Sam from Trick ‘r Treat for CAD$80, and Mary Sanderson from Hocus Pocus for CAD$130.
 (Also, note that prices are in Canadian dollars, as our friendly neighborhood Stitchkeeper is based in Canada.)

 My Little Occult Book Club by Steven Rhodes